Conservatory Cost

 £15,000

-How Much is a Conservatory Extension?
+How Much Is a Conservatory?

 As with anything, you can build a conservatory on a budget or splurge on luxury – but taking into account a medium specification, your basic conservatory prices will depend on two factors: design complexity and square footage.
 You will then have to factor in the type of glazing you want (polycarbonate or glass) and whether you want a dwarf wall or fully glazed sides.